Sharing Object Storage buckets in read-only mode

 ]

-Apply the policy using the PutBucketPolicy API call or run the following aws-cli command:
+Apply the policy using the PutBucketPolicy API call or run the following aws-cli command: aws s3api put-bucket-policy --bucket <SOURCE_BUCKET> --profile default_project --policy file://bucket-policy.json

-You can provide the user in Organization B with the name of your bucket.
+You can now provide the user in Organization B with the name of your bucket.
 If the policy is correctly applied, they will be able to see bucket A1 included in their bucket list when running List_Buckets.
-If they know the name of an object, they can view their details by running Get_Object.
+If they know the name of an object, they can view its details by running Get_Object.